kenmgrimm/rightstree/docs/patent-application-webform.md

 - [ ] AI can reference the current problem/solution in its guidance.
 - [ ] Saving persists the problem/solution as a `patent_application`.
 - [ ] Validation prevents saving incomplete applications.
+- [ ] UI follows mobile-first development principles.
+- [ ] Interface is fully responsive across all device sizes (mobile, tablet, desktop).
-- [ ] UI is clear, modern, and responsive.
+- [ ] Design is modern, clean, and intuitive with a Grok-like aesthetic.
+- [ ] Mobile experience includes optimized touch targets and appropriate font sizes.
+- [ ] Comprehensive debug logging is implemented throughout the application.

 ## Future Enhancements
 - Support for attaching claims, diagrams, or additional metadata.